 The Destination: Mission Peak

-You will be able to see the way to the South Bay and also behold the city skylines of San Francisco, San Jose, and Oakland.On the summit is a monument in roughly the shape of a thin obelisk with siting tubes.
+From the peak, you can marvel at the South Bay and the city skylines of San Francisco, San Jose, and Oakland.
+At the summit stands a monument resembling a thin obelisk with siting tubes.

 A Few Considerations